VladiPol/ds4all/README.md

 Previously, I used MS Excel and / or R (https://www.r-project.org) for data analysis.
 Lately I do the data analysis mainly with the scripting language Python.
 I use this language in my daily work for Big Data Analysis, because there are also very large communities and many data science libraries.

-I like to do the Data Consultation on site / by phone / email etc., but for those who want to get into the world of modern Data Analysis themselves, I have collected some Jupyter notebook examples here.
+I like to do the Data Consultation on site / by phone / email etc., but for those who want to get into the world of modern Data Analysis themselves, I have collected some Jupyter notebook examples here:

+1. Market Basket Analysis in German from a bakery -> baeckerei_warenkorbanalyse.ipynb (python jupyter notebook file)

 Have fun and I am pleased about a feedback under (v (dot) poliakov (at) gmx (dot) net :-)